learn-co-curriculum/phrg-js-advanced-scope-arrow-functions-readme/README.md

 // window
 // window
 ```
 In both cases, the arrow function retains the context that it is defined in.
-In the first case, the arrow function is declared in the `greet` method, where the `this` value equals `person`.
-Therefore the `this` value of the arrow function is also `person`.
-In the second case, the arrow function is not declared within a method, but rather passed as an argument when the code is run (the callback function for `map`), which means its context is the global scope.
-Therefore, its `this` value is `window`.
+In the first case, the arrow function is defined in the `greet` method, where the `this` value references `person`.
+Therefore, the `this` value within the arrow function is also `person`.
+In the second case, the context within the arrow function is the global scope.
+Therefore, its `this` value is whatever the global scope is.
+In the case of the browser, `window`!

 ### Which is preferred